 Probably not, right?
 And do you know how much those things cost?
 About $1000-$1200/month in tiny towns, About $3000-$5000 a month in small cities and about $12,000 in higher traffic metro areas!

 So why do agents pay for these if they really can’t track any closed business back to a billboard?

 The idea is not for the lead generation.
 It’s for top-of-mind marketing.
 And what I mean by this is name recognition.
 I’m not talking about an ego-trip(although some do it to satisfy ego), but recognition from a

 Geico does it… you can save 15% in 15 minutes by….
 I bet you finished that line, right?

 The whole idea is for the agents to expose themselves over and over to a chosen market in an effort to become a household name.
 Over the long haul, they will start to see business come in automatically.

 I personally don’t believe in traditional billboard marketing, but the idea is still the same.
 Whether billboards, online banner ads, postcard mailing, or whatever… the goal is to become top-of-mind.

-Now what if a real estate agent could take this highway billboard and condense it to the size of business card and easily put it in front of home buyers and sellers every day at a fraction of the price without seeming pushy or creepy?
+Now, what if a real estate agent could take this highway billboard and condense it to the size of the business card and easily put it in front of home buyers and sellers every day at a fraction of the price without seeming pushy or creepy?